LJimenezGracia/AD-ACLF_cirrhosis_HSAtreatment/README.md

 The repository is organized into the following folder tree, which contains all the necessary files and scripts to perform the detailed tasks and reproduce all our results.

 * **01_cellranger_mapping** --> It includes an overview of the project data information, including which samples and 10X libraries were generated.
 Also, it contains the scripts needed to create a folder directory to perform the sequencing read mapping to the reference genome.
-Finally, it includes R markdown notebooks to perform a general quality control on the raw sequencing reads from each library, considering different organism and tissue types independently.
+Finally, it includes R markdown notebooks to perform a general quality control on the raw sequencing reads from each library.

 * **02_demultiplexing** --> All scripts to demultiplex samples and to predict doublets for each 10x generated library.